Save the date

-MAFO – The Conference offers a unique opportunity in Europe to exchange ideas with like-minded people in the ophthalmic lens industry and to stay informed about all the latest trends and developments.
+Be always at the forefront of ophthalmic lens technology by participating in the 24th MAFO – The Conference.
+This event offers a unique opportunity to exchange ideas with like-minded people in the ophthalmic lens industry and to stay informed about all the latest trends and developments.

 Thanks to our 2025 Speakers